SSWConsulting/SSW.Rules.Content/rules/do-you-integrate-crm-with-microsoft-lync/rule.md

 <!--endintro-->

-SkypePOP can be purchased from     [appVnet website](http://www.appvnet.com/).
+SkypePOP can be purchased from https://www.skypepop.com/product/skypepop/

 ### SkypePOP Features and Benefits